Narrowing the focus: How the federal government plans to define metropolitan areas in the 2020s

 OMB should continue use of American Community Survey commuting data in measurement of intercounty connectivity, though changing societal and economic trends may warrant considering changes in the 2030 standards.

 While this may seem a somewhat arcane regulation, it can impact how Indiana is seen across the country.
-We encourage our readers who have an interest, nay a vested interest, in how their communities are shown through the data provided by the federal government to read the notice, check out the full report from the standards committee and then submit your comments.
+We encourage our readers who have an interest, nay a vested interest, in how their communities are shown through the data provided by the federal government to read the notice and submit your comments.